tronprotocol/documentation/TRX/Solidity_and_Full_Node_Deployment_EN.md

       java -jar FullNode.jar -c config.conf // make sure that your config.conf is downloaded from https://github.com/tronprotocol/TronDeployment
 ```

   4. Configure the SolidityNode configuration file.
 You'll need to edit `config.conf` to connect to your local `FullNode`.
 Change  `trustNode` in `node` to local `127.0.0.1:50051`, which is the default rpc port.
 Set `listen.port` to any number within the range of 1024-65535.
 Please don't use any ports between 0-1024 since you'll most likely hit conflicts with other system services.
-Also change `rpc port` to `50052` or something to avoid conflicts.
+Also change `rpc port` to `50052` or something to avoid conflicts. **Please forward the UDP port for FullNode.**
 ```
     node {
         trustNode = "127.0.0.1:50051"